 svy: tab poor a_depchl_dv, col

-#2 Updated by Olena Kaminska almost 8 years ago
+#2 Updated by Olena Kaminska about 8 years ago

 This is a summary of a longer discussion via email.
 The process has two stages and will require two weights: first stage is to create a 60th percentile cut point for household income; second stage is to calculate proportion of kids in poor households.